shdlabs/SSTorytime/README.md

 * [searchN4L](docs/searchN4L.md) - a simple and experimental command line tool for testing the graph database

+* [text2N4L]() - scan a text file and turn it into a set of notes in N4L file for further editing

 * [notes](docs/notes.md) - a simple command line browser of notes in page view layout

 * [pathsolve](docs/pathsolve.md) - a simple and experimental command line tool for testing the graph database